Ashwin-Rajesh/Verilog_projects/pattern_detector_fsm/readme.md

 A finite state machine (FSM) that detects some pattern in a bitstream.
 This folder implements several FSMs.

+Note : Images are from nptel verilog lectures available on youtube.
+[Click here for the playlist](https://www.youtube.com/playlist?list=PLUtfVcb-iqn-EkuBs3arreilxa2UKIChl)

 ---

 ## Three consecutive ones